sandepal-org/mq01-ops/README.md

   build, package, version and test `mq01`.
 - the `mq01-dev` namespace is used to store specific Kubernetes resources relating to a running queue manager, `mq01`.
+- the `cert-manager-operator` namespace is used to store specific Kubernetes resources relating to Cert Manager.

 ---